martinhoT/Footsies-Gym/README.md

 The environment was only tested for Python versions +3.8.10.
 The only dependency is the `gymnasium` module ([installation instructions](https://github.com/Farama-Foundation/Gymnasium#installation)).
 This module doesn't officially support Windows, but it works in this project.

-In order to use the environment, install the `footsies_gym` module at the root of the project (using a virtual environment is recommended):
+In order to use the environment, install the `footsies-gym` module at the root of the project (using a virtual environment is recommended):

 ```
-pip install -e footsies_gym
+pip install -e footsies-gym
 ```

 ### Usage